-Data mining, analytic modeling, algorithms, artificial intelligence, machine learning … getting from business needs to analytic solutions demands a highly specialized set of skills and the ability to apply those skills in the right ways.
-Real data science includes the discipline of scientific method.
+Data mining, analytic modeling, algorithms, artificial intelligence, machine learning—you need highly specialized skills to go from business needs to analytics solutions.
+Real data science also includes the discipline of the scientific method.

 Predictive analytics is the baseline of advanced analytics and data science.
 It is a set of techniques used to gain new knowledge from large amounts of raw data by combining data mining, statistics, and modeling.
 Predictive analytics goes beyond insight (knowing why things happen) to foresight (knowing what is likely to happen in the future).